Thank you for your interest in the MSHS Program at CSU.

 Minimum G.P.A: 2.75 and applicants must also submit official transcripts for all colleges and universities attended.

 GRE Requirement: Graduate Record Examination (GRE) must be taken if the applicant's undergraduate GPA is below 3.0.
 All scores on the GRE must be at the 50th percentile or above for admission to the MSHS Program.
+International Students with a GPA of 3.0 or higher and have obtain an undergraduate degree outside of the United States must submit GRE Scores.

 Degree Completion Requirements